 1) Can an employee use HSA funds to pay for the qualified medical expenses of domestic partners?

 (a) Typically, domestic partners are not considered tax dependents by the IRS.
 Individuals may use their Health Savings Accounts to pay qualified medical expenses only for tax dependents (which includes their spouse, themselves, and children who qualify).

 (b) If, however, a domestic partner meets the definition of a “qualifying relative,” HSA funds can be used to pay for the qualified medical expenses of the domestic partner.
 To be a “qualifying relative,” four tests must be satisfied.
 The most relevant for most employees is the “gross income” test.
 More details on these four tests can be found at: https://www.irs.gov/publications/p17/ch03.html.
 We also recommend you consult with your school district’s Third Party Administrator for guidance.

 (c) If the domestic partner is not a “qualifying relative,” the employee cannot use HSA funds to pay for the domestic partner’s qualified medical expenses.
 The domestic partner can still be covered by the employee’s HSA-qualified health plan and is eligible to open a personal HSA account and fund the account up to the maximum family contribution.
 For more information, click on: https://www.irs.gov/uac/answers-to-frequently-asked-questionsfor-registered-domestic-partners-and-individuals-in-civil-unions, or consult with your school district’s Third Party Administrator.

-This link provides documents to assist you in knowing your approximate cost responsibility for your health and spending accounts. **Please contact HR for you exact cost if you are changing plans as it varies per district by number of deductions and the premium split by class**.
+This link provides documents to assist you in knowing your approximate cost responsibility for your health and spending accounts. **Please contact HR for your exact cost if you are changing plans as it varies per district.